runceel/durable-js-task-all-test/README.md

 ## Actual

-The orchestrator function returns an array of Error.
+The orchestrator function returns an array of Error information.

 ```
 {